QSCD/spatiotemporalAnalyses/README.md

 # spatiotemporalAnalyses
 Scripts for the paper

-### Emergence of aggregated spatiotemporal division patterns from redividing neural stem cells
+### Aggregated spatio-temporal division patterns emerge from reoccurring divisions of neural stem cells
 by Valerio Lupperger, and Carsten Marr, and Prisca Chapouton

 Raw image data can be accessed from https://demo.openmicroscopy.org/webclient/?show=dataset-3749